 Review of the business project plan should support the internal assessor to identify any learning outcome areas which may not be readily evidenced via the business project.
-Where these areas are identified, the internal assessor should record in the planning form, and highlight these to the candidate as areas where they will need to provide evidence within their portfolio.
+This must include consideration of both the mandatory units and the chosen optional units.
+Where areas are identified, the internal assessor should record in the planning form, and highlight these to the candidate as areas where they will need to provide evidence within their portfolio.